johaneka06/Werewolf.NET/Game/README.md

 ## Logic

 At WolfNet.cs, there's a list of integer that will be used to assign the role of each player.
 At WerewolfGame.cs, each element of this list are used to assign player based on their role.

+Each player is considered lose if player is executed by wolf at night or if player is executed by villager at noon